cdisc-org/analysis-results-standard/project/docs/programmingCode.md

 # Slot: programmingCode

-_Programming statements and/or a reference to the program used to perform the specific analysis or create the specific output._
+_Programming statements used to perform the specific analysis or create the specific output._